Do I need a business license as an independent contractor?

 - Your business's address and square footage

-- A description of your business activity, such as the products and services you offer
+- A description of your business activity, including the products and services you offer

 4. Fill out the forms and pay the fee

-If you need a business license from your state, your state’s secretary of state’s office, its department of revenue, or Cityapplications.com can help you find the forms you need and any applicable fees.
+If you need a business license from your state, then your secretary of state’s office, department of revenue, or relevant licensing board can help you find the forms you need and pay any applicable fees.

 If you need a license from your local county or municipal government, your city or county clerk’s office can point you in the right direction.